Riding and Training the Senior Horse

 The skin pinch test may not be an accurate indication of dehydration for older horses that have less elastic skin.
 Instead, check the capillary refill time, inspect the gum color, and look at moisture levels in the mouth.

 Wright says that extra warm-up time should be given to the senior to help his joints loosen up so he can move freely without pain during exercise.

 "Many senior horses have some degree of osteoarthritis, most commonly in their lower hock joints or front pastern joints,” he says.
 "The classic history associated with these horses is that they appear sore at the beginning of a ride, but they do fine once they warm up.
 It’s much like how humans age—our joints are sore in the morning as we start the day, but once we get moving around, things get to feeling better.”

-Benefits of Exercise in the Senior
+Benefits of Exercise for Older Horses

 As with people, exercise can increase the health and well-being of an aged horse.
 "Just like people, horses have metabolic issues that can cause life-threatening problems,” says McKeever.
 "Exercise can help prevent these from occurring.
 Also, when we first started putting old horses on the treadmill and then the Equisizer machine, they were feeling better and loosening up after three sessions.
 Some were even starting to pull on the treadmill to go faster.
 Exercise can be very beneficial if you make it a pleasant experience and it’s not causing joint pain.”

 Wright says it also depends on the type of work being performed, but in general, if you keep your horse in shape and exercise him regularly, you’ll have many more productive years together than if you let him get overweight and lose muscle mass.